 When should I call the doctor?

-After treatment, you may be more aware of your body and any day-to-day changes in how you feel.
-If you have any of the problems listed below, tell your doctor or nurse right away.
+After treatment, you may be more aware of your body and changes in how you feel from day to day.
+If you have any of the problems listed here, tell your cancer care team right away.

-- Pain that does not go away, or pain that’s getting worse
+- Pain that doesn’t go away or is getting worse

 - New lumps, bumps, or swelling